Pacheco Valle Biodiversity Project

-Our main objective is to demonstrate how otherwise wasted spaces can become valuable biodiverse habitats.
+The main project objective is to demonstrate how otherwise wasted open spaces such as traffic island can be converted into valuable biodiverse habitats.

 - Use our thriving biodiverse native habitat as a demonstration garden